 Personally, I like to twist the body and the head together first.
 Once these two pieces are together, I align them with one another.
 This alignment is important, as it can affect the way you hold your flute, as well as your tone.

 Once I have the body and the head put together, I carefully put the foot and the body together as well.
 Be mindful as you do this- you don’t want to squish the keys.

 After twisting the pieces together, what’s next?

-After you twist the pieces of the flute together, you can hold the flute like the barrel of a gun and check to see where the tone hole of the mouth piece lines up.
-It’s easy to twist into the straight line of the majority of the keys of the body of the flute.
+After you twist the pieces of the flute together, you can hold the flute horizontally, looking down like the barrel of a gun.
+While doing this, you can check to see where the tone hole of the mouth piece lines up.
+Because the flute is already assembled, it will be easy to twist and adjust so that the keys line up with the hole on the top of the body of the flute.

 The foot joint is a different story.
 Check your right hand.
 Is your pinky shorter than the rest of your fingers?
 Yup.
 It is.

 Place your right hand top fingers on the keys and then with nice ‘relaxed’ hand position notice where your pinky naturally reaches to.
 You’ll want to twist the foot joint into place exactly where your pinky sits.
 This will NOT be nice and straight with the body keys. *This is why the foot joint is made separately.
 It help you have a custom made flute every day!

 How to assemble the same way each time?